The Last Poker Game

 People had formed a seated gallery around the ping-pong table and were keeping score for the insanity.
 The Rolling Stones pounded through the speakers, booze was pooling on the floor, beer cans and empty plastic shot glasses littered the carpet.

 Every ounce of instinct told me to leave.
 Poker is a beautifully structured game, but there was nothing in the foundation of this room that made me feel calm.
+I was starting to wish that I’d stayed at home and played on an online casino slot or table game instead (you can do this by joining sites like this one – ????????? online)!
 It was a wave of adrenalized war that bore no resemblance to anything I’d seen.
 The poker game had degenerated into something ugly, full of animosity, resignation, and acquiescence.
 Now, having witnessed the good fortune of others who acted the same, no one would fold.
 Every pot, no matter how high it was raised, was a family endeavor.
 Players were purposefully ignoring rules of poker etiquette.
 They willfully mis-called their hands.
 They slow-rolled their winners, malice in their eyes with every flip of the cards.
 Players would verbally agree to check it down against an all-in opponent.
 By definition, poker is not a friendly game.
 This one, however, was mean.

 I kept telling myself I should leave.
 Still, I couldn’t stand.
 Though I was having no fun, I felt like I was bearing witness to something resembling the last poker game on Earth.
 This must be what it will be like, I thought.
 When the bombs are dropping or the disease is spreading, this is how people will play cards.
 They will throw chips at each other with abandon, fight for no reason, and parcel out their worldly hatred on whoever is closest to them.